Back4good: 8,284 illegally migrated Pakistanis return from Malaysia | Associated Press Of Pakistan

-ISLAMABAD, Jan 17 (APP):Pakistan’s High Commissioner in Malaysia Amna Baloch on Friday said 8,284 illegally migrated Pakistanis had returned home from Malaysia under a four-month ‘Back4good’ amnesty scheme launched in August last year.
+ISLAMABAD, Jan 19 (APP):Pakistan’s High Commissioner in Malaysia Amna Baloch has said that 8,284 illegally migrated Pakistanis had returned home from Malaysia under a four-month ‘Back4good’ amnesty scheme launched in August last year.

 The scheme, that expired on December 31, 2019, was aimed at ensuring the voluntary return of illegal immigrants to their respective countries without any plenty, she said in an exclusive talk with APP.